wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 For each domain class you provide, all fields are considered for serialization except those defined as `static` or `transient` and those you explicitly exclude using the class pattern strings.

-**Note:** The `ReflectionBasedAutoSerializer` traverses the given domain object’s class hierarchy to retrieve all fields to be considered for serialization.
+**注意:** The `ReflectionBasedAutoSerializer` traverses the given domain object’s class hierarchy to retrieve all fields to be considered for serialization.
 So if `DomainObjectB` inherits from `DomainObjectA`, you only need to register `DomainObjectB` to have all of `DomainObjectB` serialized.